MoizAbdul56/3060U_Back/README.md

 - Linux Terminal

 ## How to run
-Go to the root directory and enter the following to run the weekly bash script:
+Stay in the root directory and enter the following to run the weekly bash script:
 ```bash
 ./weekly.sh
 ```